Join Here | Log In

 Basal Cell Carcinoma:

-The most frequent type of skin cancer is basal cell carcinoma (BBC), which seldom metastasizes.
-This form of skin cancer is the least deadly and is easily removed, especially in the early stages.
+The most frequent type of skin cancer is basal cell carcinoma (BBC), which seldom metastasizes or spreads.
+This form of skin cancer is the least deadly and is easily surgically removed, especially in the early stages.
 Sun exposure can cause this type of skin cancer.
+Click here for images of the different types of BCC.

 Squamous cell carcinoma: